d8corp/watch-state/lib/README.md

 // nothing happens
 ```
 ##### Cache:
 You may cache computed values.
-If the result has a primitive type the watcher will not be triggered when new result is the same.
+The watcher will not be triggered while new result is the same.
 ```javascript
 const name = new State('Mike')
 const surname = new State('Deight')